kyxz1813/bimm143_github/README.md

 # BIMM 143
-My classwork from BIMM143 Spring 25 at UCSD
+My classwork from BIMM143 Spring 25 at UC San Diego